microsoft/Build25-LAB324/lab/Skillable Workshop Instructions/01_Set_up.md

 1. **Parameters**: This tab contains the models detailed settings, such as temperature and max response.
 1. **Prompt Button**: Similar to the chat playground's box, this is where the models get their input from the user.

-> !NOTE
+> NOTE:
 > You need to click on **Enable microphone** to be able to use real-time audio as chat input.

 ## Agents playground

 In the Navigation bar, select **Agents**.
+Select the dropdown under **Select an Azure OpenAI resource** and choose the Hub resource provided for you.
+Then click "Let's go".

 This feature provides you with the tools to build, test, and customize AI-driven agents.

 ![Image of Azure AI Foundry Playground Agents Mode](./Images/agents-playground-pt1.jpeg)